How to SalesForce

 Establish definite objectives

-Prior to starting a report, make sure you have a clear understanding of the goals and particular questions you hope to address.
-This guarantees the report’s relevance and focus.
+Prior to beginning your report, please ensure you have a clear understanding of your goals and the questions you aim to address.
+This step helps keep the report focused and relevant.

 Employ Applicable Filters